top of page

 • Orienteering

 At KS4 students receive 1 hour per week of PE.
-They will complete a number of lessons of the following sports:
+They will complete a number of lessons which may include some of the following sports:

 • Netball